SharePoint/sp-dev-docs/docs/apis/rest/complete-basic-operations-using-sharepoint-rest-endpoints.md

 |Cloud-hosted|JavaScript add-in component accessing data in a site collection other than the host web by using the cross-domain library (tenant-scoped add-ins only)| _<app web url>_/_api/SP.AppContextSite(@target)/web/title?@target=' _<target site url>_'|
 |SharePoint-hosted|Add-in web component accessing data in another site collection (tenant-scoped add-ins only)| _<app web url>_/_api/SP.AppContextSite(@target)/web/title?@target=' _<target site url>_'|

+> [!NOTE]
- **Note**  Cross-domain data access scenarios also require appropriate add-in permissions.
+> Cross-domain data access scenarios also require appropriate add-in permissions.
 For more information, see  [Access data from the host web](https://msdn.microsoft.com/en-us/library/office/fp179927.aspx#SP15Accessdatafromremoteapp_Hostweb) and [Access data across site collections](https://msdn.microsoft.com/en-us/library/office/fp179927.aspx#SP15Accessdatafromremoteapp_TenantScope).

 SharePoint Add-ins can get the add-in web URL and host web URL from the query string of the add-in page, as shown in the following code example.
 The example also shows how to reference the cross-domain library, which is defined in the SP.RequestExecutor.js file on the host web.
 The example assumes that your add-in launches from SharePoint.
 See  [Authorization Code OAuth flow for SharePoint Add-ins](https://msdn.microsoft.com/en-us/library/office/jj687470.aspx) for guidance on setting your SharePoint context correctly when your add-in does not launch from SharePoint.